Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 # - POTARC -
 # Privacy Online Test And Resource Compendium

-This list is designed to show all available (and useful) online tests.
+This list is designed to show all available (and useful) online tests, we may not add each test if it's unclear if it collects only data to hand/sell it to 3th-party developer or people which pay for it to use it for 'bad' things.

 I see this as a 'community' based project since everyone can contribute and no one ever will excluded (only with good reasons like spamming, ...).
 I/we not accept any donations because we all doing this in our free time and it's up to everyone.
 The information should be avaible for free for everyone.

 ToDo: